siiway/DC.QQ.TG/INSTALL.md

 - **Windows**: PowerShell 5.1 or later
 - **Linux/macOS**: Bash shell
 - Internet connection to download dependencies
-- Git (will be installed by the script if not present)
 - Administrator/sudo privileges (recommended but not required)

+The script will automatically install:

+- .NET 9 SDK (if not already installed)
+- Git (if not already installed on Linux/macOS)

 ### Windows Installation